fed-v/react-photography-website/README.md

 # React photography website

-This is a simple React portfolio website that showcases content and route animations using Framer Motion.
-The site also has a custom cursor with a mask hover effect revealing negative text/image underneath.
-This is achieved by creating a custom hook to get the position of the mouse and assigning it to a div that is used to follow the cursor around.
-The application uses tailwind CSS for styling.
+This is a simple React portfolio website featuring content and route animations powered by Framer Motion.
+It includes a custom cursor with a mask hover effect that reveals negative text/images underneath.
+This effect is implemented through a custom hook that tracks the mouse position and assigns it to a div that follows the cursor around.
+The application uses Tailwind CSS for styling.

 ![Homepage screen capture](home.png?raw=true "Homepage screen capture")